Interacting with Americans and Canadians

 in the Southwest.
 "Ma'am, may I have another cup of coffee,

-In the large northern cities, the term is nearly
+In the large northern cities, the term has become nearly

 Using curse words

 in everyday conversation between friends in Canada and the States.

 that many older people and religious people of all ages may be very offended by the use of certain swear words, for example,

 f--- (and its various variations, the most offensive words), s---t